 Importance of Housing

-- People living with HIV/AIDS may be eligible for short-term financial assistance with rent, mortgage, and utility payments to help maintain stable housing.
+People living with HIV/AIDS may be eligible for short-term financial assistance with rent, mortgage, and utility payments to help maintain stable housing.

-- Rental subsidies are available through the Tenant-based Rental Assistance (TBRA) program.
+Rental subsidies are available through the Tenant-based Rental Assistance (TBRA) program.

-HAVEN assistance is available for low-income Maine residents living with HIV/AIDS who meet application requirements and income guidelines.
+HOPWA assistance is available for low-income Maine residents living with HIV/AIDS who meet application requirements and income guidelines.

 People utilizing U.S. Department of Housing & Urban Development (HUD) assistance, such as, Section 8, Shelter + Care, SHP and SRO Mod Rehab,

 If you are interested in short-term financial assistance for housing expenses, contact your case manager to complete the appropriate paperwork.
 If you do not have an HIV case manager, contact us at:

 Outside Cumberland and York counties, contact your local AIDS Service Organization (ASO).
 Locate an ASO in your area.